hirosystems/platform-template-fundraising-dapp/README.md

 ### Moving to Testnet

+1. Plan how you will keep the price oracle updated - `price-feed.clar`'s `update-prices` function needs to be called regularly
-1. Use the [Stacks Testnet Faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) to get test STX tokens
+2. Use the [Stacks Testnet Faucet](https://explorer.hiro.so/sandbox/faucet?chain=testnet) to get test STX tokens
-2. Update the environment variables in your `.env` file to add values for `NEXT_PUBLIC_CONTRACT_DEPLOYER_TESTNET_ADDRESS` and `NEXT_PUBLIC_CONTRACT_DEPLOYER_MAINNET_ADDRESS`.
+3. Update the environment variables in your `.env` file to add values for `NEXT_PUBLIC_CONTRACT_DEPLOYER_TESTNET_ADDRESS` and `NEXT_PUBLIC_CONTRACT_DEPLOYER_MAINNET_ADDRESS`.
 Add the STX wallet address you plan to deploy the contract with.
-3. Deploy your contracts to the Testnet using the Platform dashboard and your deployment plan
+4. Deploy your contracts to the Testnet using the Platform dashboard and your deployment plan
-4. Call `fundraising.initialize-campaign` on-chain
+5. Call `fundraising.initialize-campaign` on-chain
-5. Test your application with real network conditions and transaction times
+6. Test your application with real network conditions and transaction times
-6. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)
+7. Verify your contract interactions in the [Testnet Explorer](https://explorer.hiro.so/?chain=testnet)

 ### Launching on Mainnet